zhaw-hsb/aurora-notifier/README.md

 - dspace/modules/additions/src/main/java/ch/zhaw/digitalcollection/authority/aurora/AuthorMailServiceImpl.java
 - dspace/modules/additions/src/main/java/ch/zhaw/digitalcollection/authority/aurora/service/AuthorMailService.java

-An AuthorMailService is implemented, whose task is to fill the email template with the required information and send the email.
+An AuthorMailService is implemented to fill the e-mail template with the required information and send the e-mail.
 The information is transformed in such a way that it optimally matches the template.
 They are added to the e-mail object in the same order as in the template.

 <a name="oastatusmodel"/>

 ### OAStatusModel
 - dspace/modules/additions/src/main/java/ch/zhaw/digitalcollection/authority/aurora/service/OAStatusModel.java

-A model for filling the email information.
-Here, for example, the information from an internal field is processed for the conditions for secondary publication.
+A model for filling the e-mail information.
+Here, for example, the information from an internal field is processed for the requirements for secondary publication.

 <a name="core-services"/>